DustinMcNeese/EnderTech-MC-Hosting/README.md

 # EnderTech-MC-Hosting
-MC Hosting for minecraft be &amp; minecraft java edition.
+MC Hosting for minecraft be and minecraft java edition servers.